seberg/numpy/doc/neps/nep-00XX-new-dtypes.rst

 **Implementation:**
 The implementation of the common dtype (instance) has some overlap with casting.
-Casting from a specific dtype (Float64) to another (String) needs to find the correct string length (a step that is mainly necessary for flexible dtypes).
+Casting from a specific dtype (Float64) to a String needs to find the correct string length (a step that is mainly necessary for flexible dtypes).

 We propose the following implementation:

 1. ``__common_dtype__(cls, other : DTypeMeta) -> DTypeMeta`` answers what the common
    DType class is.
 It may return ``NotImplemented`` to defer to ``other``.
-   (For abstract DTypes the subtypes get precedence, concrete types are always leaves, so always get preference or are tried from left to right).
+   (For abstract DTypes, subclasses get precedence, concrete types are always leaves, so always get preference or are tried from left to right).
 2. ``__common_instance__(self, other : cls) -> cls`` is used when two instances
    of the same DType are given.
 For builtin dtypes (that are not flexible), this